 Food hygiene is particularly important.
 When out in the field, marines will be lacking the safety equipment used in everyday kitchens.

 At 2pm, Ben goes to the mess hall for lunch.
 Food is extremely valuable, ‘ You learn to appreciate what is given.
-You don’t get breakfast in the marines, so you need to conserve your energy.
+You need to conserve your energy.
 This is good practice for when you are out in the field.’

 At 3pm, Ben takes a 2 hour language class.
 This finishes at 5pm.
 Marines are trained in several languages.
 This is important when it comes to deployment in foreign countries.
 Royal Marine Commandos are representatives for Britain in other nations.
 The better they can interact with the global populous, the better it will reflect on the organisation as a whole.